AresMUSH/aresmush.com/_includes/custom_install_warning.md

 {% danger %}
 The automated install scripts are **only** designed work on the supported environment, which is a [stand-alone Digital Ocean droplet](/tutorials/install/digital-ocean.html).
 If you are using any other environment, **do not** just blindly run the installers.
 They may not work, and may even adversely affect your system.
-Refer to scripts as a guide for what needs to be done, and tailor the installation as needed for your environment.
+Refer to the scripts as a guide for what needs to be done, and tailor the installation as needed for your environment.
 {% enddanger %}